 Write down all of the information you know about your baby's father.
 If there are multiple possibilities, write down everything you know about each of the men.
 Include their full names, last known phone number, address, birthday, place of employment, friends or family members.

 Call, email or visit everyone you know who might know him.
+Start with his relatives, then move on to his friends.
+Don't hide the reason why you're trying to find him; paternity is a big deal, and some family members might be really keen to help you track him down.
 Contact the place you know he did work and ask if you can leave a message for him.

 Search for him on the Internet.
 Use people finder websites, social networking sites or any other information you know about him.
 For example, if you know his full name, age and hometown, run the information through a free people-search website like Zabasearch of Pipl to see if it turn up a current address.
 These sites can also run a full online background check for a onetime fee, which should give you more information on his whereabouts.